Macy's (M) Stock Slides as Market Rises: Facts to Know Before You Trade

-The the stock of department store operator has fallen by 20.25% in the past month, lagging the Retail-Wholesale sector's loss of 4.21% and the S&P 500's loss of 6.57%.
+Shares of the department store operator witnessed a loss of 7.72% over the previous month, trailing the performance of the Retail-Wholesale sector with its loss of 0.19% and the S&P 500's loss of 0.84%.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.12 per share and a revenue of $21.27 billion, indicating changes of -19.7% and -4.6%, respectively, from the former year.
+For the full year, the Zacks Consensus Estimates project earnings of $2.12 per share and a revenue of $21.27 billion, demonstrating changes of -19.7% and -4.6%, respectively, from the preceding year.

 Investors should also take note of any recent adjustments to analyst estimates for Macy's.
 These latest adjustments often mirror the shifting dynamics of short-term business patterns.
 Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Macy's currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+Macy's presently features a Zacks Rank of #4 (Sell).

-In the context of valuation, Macy's is at present trading with a Forward P/E ratio of 5.1.
-For comparison, its industry has an average Forward P/E of 11.48, which means Macy's is trading at a discount to the group.
+From a valuation perspective, Macy's is currently exchanging hands at a Forward P/E ratio of 5.46.
+This represents a discount compared to its industry's average Forward P/E of 12.14.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 228, positioning it in the bottom 9% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 202, placing it within the bottom 19% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report